Flat-Earthers-App/.github/profile/README.md

 **Follow the readme files on the Frontend and Backend repos of this organization.**

 ## Future this goals
-If this project is to continue, a chat app and a mobile app will be developed to enhance accessibility for the target users.
+If this project is to continued and improved in the future, a chatbox and a mobile app will be developed to enhance accessibility for the target users.